 Dr Vittorio TantucciLecturer in Chinese and Linguistics

-My research combines synchronic and diachronic approaches in cognitive linguistics and pragmatics.
+My research combines synchronic, diachronic and developmental approaches in Pragmatics and Cognitive Linguistics.
 I am interested in diachronic phenomena of language change, such as grammaticalization, (inter-)subjectification, chunking, entrenchment, constructionalization and semasiology.
-My research is also focused on the corpus-based analysis of spontanous speech events and speech acts, especially in connection with Theory of Mind and intersubjectivity.
-In my work, I address the latter as:

-My methodology is mainly characterized by qualitative and quantitative corpus-based/driven models of analysis, R-based machine-learning modeling and data-manipulation techinques, questionnaire-design, typological as well as intercultural-pragmatic comparison, both from a diachronic and a synchronic perspective.
+My methodology is mainly characterized by qualitative and quantitative corpus-based/driven models of analysis, R-based machine-learning modelling and data-manipulation techniques, questionnaire-design, typological as well as intercultural-pragmatic comparison.

 PhD Supervision Interests

 Pragmatics (i.e. historical pragmatics, intercultural pragmatics, speech act theory, (im-)politeness theory, corpus pragmatics, presupposition-entailment-implicature studies).
-Cognitive linguistics (including cognitive grammar, construction grammar, radical construction grammar, chunking theory, dialogic syntax, entrenchment) and functional approaches to grammar.
-Intersubjectivity (to be intended as the codified interplay between theory of mind and language).
+Corpus and computational linguistics (including data manipulation and statistical modelling in R) Cognitive linguistics (including cognitive grammar, construction grammar, radical construction grammar, chunking theory, dialogic syntax, entrenchment) and functional approaches to grammar.
+Intersubjectivity (to be intended as the codified interplay between theory of mind and language use).
 Chinese/Sinitic linguistics (including any aspect of Mandarin grammar, in particular aspectual and modal systems, language change and reanalysis, language teaching and intercultural pragmatic approaches to Mandarin and other Sinitic languages).
-Language typology (addressed either on a synchronic or a diachronic level).
+Language Typology (addressed either on a synchronic or a diachronic level).